danidisalvo/aris-pl/README.md

 ### Well-Formed Formulae

-An **atomic** well-formed formula (wff) _must_ begin with an upper case latin-letter (A-Z), and it can contain upper case latin-letters, digits and the prime `'` character:
+An **atomic** well-formed formula (wff) _must_ begin with an upper case latin letter (A-Z), and it can contain upper case latin letters, digits and the prime `'` character:

 - If `P` is a wff, then `¬P` is a wff;
 - If `P` and `Q` are wff, then `(P ∧ Q)`, `(P ∨ Q)`, and `(P → Q)` are wff

 ### Identifiers

-An identifier _must_ begin with a lower case latin-letter (a-y), and it can contain lower case latin-letters and digits
+An identifier _must_ begin with a lower case latin letter (a-z), and it can contain lower case latin letters and digits

 ### Arguments